To identity and beyond—One architect's viewpoint

 - I have multiple AD forests without network connectivity between these.
 There's a new option called Cloud Provisioning.

 - I don't have Active Directory, nor do I want to install it.
 Microsoft Entra Connect can be configures to sync from LDAP (partner may be required).

 - I need to provision the same objects to multiple tenants.
 This scenario isn't technically supported but depends on definition of "same."

 Should I customize default synchronization rules (filter objects, change attributes, alternate login ID, and so on)?
 Avoid it!
 An identity platform is only as valuable as the services that use it.
 While you can do all kinds of nutty configurations, to answer this question you need to look at the impact on applications.
 If you filter mail-enabled objects, then the GAL for online services will be incomplete; if the application relies on specific attributes, filtering these will have unpredictable impact; and so on.
 It's not an identity team decision.

 XYZ SaaS supports Just-in-Time (JIT) provisioning, why are you requiring me to synchronize?
 See above.
 Many applications need "profile" information for functionality.
 You can't have a GAL if all mail-enabled objects aren't available.
-Same applies to user provisioning in applications integrated with Azure AD.
+Same applies to user provisioning in applications integrated with Microsoft Entra ID.

 Usually there's a passionate debate around federation.
 Simpler is usually better and therefore use PHS unless you have a good reason not to.
 It's also possible to configure different authentication methods for different DNS domains in the same tenant.

 Some customers enable federation + PHS mainly for: